capicua4454/arb-assist/README.md

 ---
 ## NotArb onchain-bot support

-To use with NotArb onchain-bot, in the smb-copy config.toml make sure you set:
+To use with NotArb onchain-bot, in the arb-assist config.toml make sure you set:

 mode = "na"